habitat-sh/habitat/README.md

 Run `make docs` to build the internal documentation for bldr.

-Run `make doc-serve` to run a small webserver that exposes the documentation on port `9633`.
-You can then read the docs at `http://<DOCKER_HOST>:9633/` (with working javscript-based search).
+Run `make doc-serve` to run a small web server that exposes the documentation on port `9633`.
+You can then read the docs at `http://<DOCKER_HOST>:9633/` (with working JavaScript-based search).

 ## Writing new features